zeonBPM/Awatar-Emblem/Fire Emblem Avatar.md

 	Ember Pendant	drop

 Has a horse, all members comment on it when fighting.
-She claims it is a unique beast, bred from an orstrich-horse and a horse-monkey, she calls it the orstrich-monkey.
+She claims it is a unique beast, bred from an orstrich-horse and a horse-eagle, she calls it the orstrich-eagle.

 ## Spirit Tree